Contingencyy/DX12Renderer/README.md

 # DX12Renderer
 ## Description
 A 3D rendering project written in C++17, using DirectX 12 as the graphics API.
 The renderer currently works with bindless textures, while using constant buffers with root constants and root descriptors.
 The bindless descriptor implementation is pre SM 6.6, using descriptor table ranges.
+The project builds and runs on both Windows 10 and Windows 11.

 ## Features
 - GLTF model/scene loading